odoo/documentation/content/applications/finance/accounting/taxation/taxes/fiscal_positions.rst

 ==========================================
-Fiscal Positions (tax and account mapping)
+Fiscal positions (tax and account mapping)
 ==========================================

 Default taxes and accounts are set on products and customers to create new transactions on the fly.